Abbondanzo/advent-of-code/2021/24/README.md

 _Wait a minute, this looks familiar_

 Our valid input range is `1 <= w <= 9`.
 And the maximum `cList` value is 14.
 This means that `y` can never be greater than 23.
 Multiplying by 26, then adding a number that is less than 26--or dividing and truncating that same value by 26.
 That sounds like `z` is a base-26 number.
 So each operation where `B` is positive, we add a base-26 digit onto the end of `z`.
 And when `B` is negative, we remove the least significant digit.
+So we need to figure out what values combine with each `C` such that the digit is reset when popped.

+So let's look at `bList` and `cList`.
+The first digit of `cList` (8) and our input digit forms the most significant bit.
+The last digit of `bList` (-9) has to be combined with the most significant bit and gives us the final digit of our valid model number.

+Let's say the first input digit is 2.
+This makes the MSB 10.
+Then this would force the final input digit to be 1.
+Likewise if the first digit is 9, the MSB is 18 and the final digit is 9.
+As we add digits to the base-26 `z` register, we need to remove the LSB from that digit.